EngineScript/EngineScript/README.md

 ##### Click on the Edge Certificates section
 1. Set Always Use HTTPS to Off (this can cause error loops).
-2. We recommend enabling HSTS.
-Turning off HSTS will make your site unreachable until the Max-Age time expires.
+2. Enable HSTS. *(Optional)* We recommend enabling HSTS.
+However, turning off HSTS will make your site unreachable until the Max-Age time expires.
 This is a setting you want to set once and leave on forever.
 3. Set Minimum TLS Version to TLS 1.2.
 4. Enable Opportunistic Encryption.
 5. Enable TLS 1.3.